On Information-Theoretic Measures of Predictive Uncertainty: Experiments

+The first set of experiments aimed to assess the correlation between an uncertainty measure and prediction correctness.
+This is typically evaluated on i.i.d. test data drawn from the same distribution as the training dataset $\cD$.
+However, there is no guarantee that the model will perform reliably on test data from a different distribution.
+Therefore, an effective uncertainty measure should ideally assign high uncertainty to such out-of-distribution (OOD) samples.

-We sampled models on CIFAR10/100, SVHN and TIN using DE, LA and MCD.
-Therefore, we use the respective test dataset as in-distribution (ID) datasets and the test datasets for the others, as well as LSUN, as OOD datasets.
-OOD detection does not involve a prediction by the model.
-Thus, it is not possible to align the uncertainty measure with the predicting model, as in misclassification detection and selective prediction.
+\textbf{Out-of-distribution detection.} We considered standard OOD detection dataset pairings from the literature \citep{Mukhoti:23, Hofmann:24} for our experiments.
+Again, we sampled models on CIFAR10/100, SVHN and TIN.
+Then, we use the respective test datasets as ID dataset and the test datasets of the remaining datasets, as well as LSUN, as OOD datasets.
+Thus, we consider ID/OOD dataset pairings CIFAR10/CIFAR100, CIFAR10/SVHN, and so on; a total of 16 pairings.
 We compare the AUROC for distinguishing between ID and OOD datapoints for each measure within our framework as a scoring function.
-Alternative commonly used measures such as the AUPR and the FPR@TPR95 were also considered.
-However, since they induced the same ordering of measures, we report the AUROC for all OOD detection experiments.
+Alternative commonly used metrics such as the AUPR and the FPR@TPR95 were also considered.
+However, since they induced the same ranking of uncertainty measures, we report the AUROC for the OOD detection experiments.

-The results are shown in Fig.~\ref{fig:ood}.
-We observe that throughout all measures, TU and AU perform much better than EU, which is contrary to assumptions commonly formulated in the literature \citep{Mukhoti:23, Kotelevskii:24}.
-However, this might depend on the datasets.
-For example, with MCD, the EU perform best on the pairs TIN/CIFAR10 and TIN/CIFAR100, see Fig.~\ref{fig:ood:det:tin} in the appendix.
-We hypothesize that the strong performance of the AU is due to the low levels of noise in the considered datasets.
-Furthermore, for the local method LA, all measures and their AU perform equally well.
-For DE and MCD, TU \texttt{(B/C2)} and TU \texttt{(B/C3)} perform best.
+Results are provided in Fig.~\ref{fig:ood}, showing that TU \texttt{(B/C2)} and TU \texttt{(B/C3)} perform best in this task.
+We observe, that across all measures, TU and AU perform better than EU, which is contrary to assumptions commonly formulated in the literature \citep[e.g.,][]{Mukhoti:23, Mucsanyi:24}.
+We find, that only on a single ID / OOD dataset combination (TIN/SVHN, see Fig.~\ref{fig:ood:det:tin} in the appendix) out of the 16 pairings we considered, an EU measure performs best.
+One possible explanation for the strong performance of AU \texttt{(B)} and \texttt{(C)} could be low noise for these datasets.